BrianSemiglia/LocationPicker/README.md

 A value-orientation seperates concerns more evidently and prevents the view controller from becoming involved in the details of the orgin/destination of its inputs/outputs and results in a component that is more modular, reuseable.

 ##Declaratively Encapsulated
 Commands are expressed as values leaving the caller free from having to know how to acheive the desired effect (what to call and when).
-Will the following work?
-It's not clear.
+Traditional interfaces are prodecuraly coupled and calling commands out of order can produce issues.
 ```Swift
 viewController.load()
 viewController.request = Request(query: "near Boston")